Choosing between OxGord MS309 vs. Ysding JD101 vs. Autel AL319, which one is the best?

 The OxGord MS309 is very basic in its diagnostic functionality.
 You’ll get the option to read or clear basic diagnostic trouble codes, read freeze frame data, run an I/M readiness test, or retrieve vehicle information.

 Comparatively, both the Ysding JD101 and the Autel AL319 have more robust options, including viewing the live data stream.
 The Ysding JD101 also reads manufacturer-specific codes for most car manufacturers.

 Extra Features And Functions

-One helpful extra function you’ll find on both the Autel AL319 and the Ysding JD101 is a DTC lookup library.
+One useful extra function you’ll find on both the Autel AL319 and the Ysding JD101 is a DTC lookup library.
 This way, you can find out what the codes mean right on your scanner, rather than taking the extra step of seeking them out online.

 The Autel AL319 supports all current OBDII protocols, including CAN.
-The Ysding JD101 supports 5 protocols, including ISO9141, KWP, CAN, J1850 PWM, and J1850 VPW.
+The Ysding JD101 supports five protocols, including ISO9141, KWP, CAN, J1850 PWM, and J1850 VPW.
 The OxGord MP309 supports a similar range of protocols, though it lacks compatibility for ISO9141.